sfomuseum/go-www-geotag/README.md

     	Enable the use of a local tile proxy for Nextzen map tiles.
   -enable-writer
     	Enable output of the leaflet-geotag plugin to be written to a go-www-geotag/writer.Writer instance.
+  -enable-writer-cors
+    	Enable CORS support for the writer endpoint.
   -initial-latitude float
     	A valid latitude for the map's initial view. (default 37.61799) -initial-longitude float